Nick Ahmed Player Props: Diamondbacks vs. Mets

-On Wednesday, Nick Ahmed (coming off going 1-for-3) and the Arizona Diamondbacks face the New York Mets, whose starting pitcher will be Kodai Senga.
+On Thursday, Nick Ahmed (coming off going 0-for-2) and the Arizona Diamondbacks face the New York Mets, whose starting pitcher will be Carlos Carrasco.
 First pitch is at 9:40 PM ET.

 Nick Ahmed Game Info & Props vs. the Mets